truemail-rb/truemail/README.md

 ## Email Validation Methods

 Email validation is a tricky thing.
 There are a number of different ways to validate an email address and all mechanisms must conform with the best practices and provide proper validation.
+You can get more information about email validation techniques in our [blog](https://rubygarage.org/blog/how-to-validate-emails).

 **Syntax Checking**: Checks the email addresses via regex pattern.